tnguyen9210/rStar/README.md

 #### MCTS Inference with Policy Model and Reward Model

-To reproduce the results in our main table, run the provided command.
-For each run, the trajectory is selected based on the highest overall response score.
-See run_example.sh for a sample execution.
+To reproduce the results in our main table, run the provided command will yield a mcts result file.
+For each run, a trajectory is selected based on the highest overall response score.
+Refer to `run_example.sh` for a demonstration of executing multiple trajectories.
+Our final score is determined by a majority vote on the top K highest-reward trajectories.

 ```bash
 MODEL="policy model dir"